apollo-ng/picoReflow/README.md

 picoReflow
 ==========

-Turns a Raspberry Pi into a universal, web enabled Reflow Oven Controller.
+Turns a Raspberry Pi into a cheap, universal & web-enabled Reflow Oven Controller.
+Of course, since it is basically just a robot sensing temperature and controlling environmental agitators (heating/cooling) you can use it as inspiration / basis for any other kind of PID based temperature control project.
+Drop a link if you do :)

 **Standard Interface**